Dr Fatih Birol, International Energy Agency

-Categories: Electricity and nuclear, Energy and environment, Energy demand, Energy policy, Gas, Meetings, Oil, Renewables
+Categories: Electricity and nuclear, Energy and environment, Energy demand, Energy policy, Energy security, Gas, Meetings, Oil, Renewables

 Tags: BRICS, CCS, Climate change, CO2, Consumption, Electricity generation, Emissions, Energy systems modelling, Export, Fatih Birol, Fossil fuels, Fuel poverty, GDP, Global, IEA, Import, LNG, Natural gas, OECD, Oil markets, OPEC, Power generation, Pricing, Production capacity, Resources, Supply demand balance, Unconventional gas, Volatility, world energy outlook

 Post your comments and questions for the speakers here